showuon/resilient-python-examples/file-lookup/README.md

 ## Python setup

-The Resilient REST API is accessed with a helper module 'co3' that should be used for all Python client applications.
-The 'co3' module is a part of the Resilient REST API utilities 'co3-api'.
-Download and install that first, following its instructions.

-This application is built using the circuits library.
-The 'resilient-circuits' framework should be downloaded and installed, following its instructions.
+This example uses the `resilient` library to access the Resilient REST API, and the `resilient-circuits` framework to handle Action Module messages.
+Install these two modules first, following their instructions.

 ## Building the Integration
 ```